japila-books/kafka-streams-internals/docs/overview.md

 The execution environment of `ProcessorTopology` is [KafkaStreams](KafkaStreams.md).
 Once created, the `KafkaStreams` instance is supposed to be [started](KafkaStreams.md#start) to start stream processing.

-The number of active tasks is the same as the number of assigned partitions (or a [TaskAssignmentException](StreamsPartitionAssignor.md#validateActiveTaskEncoding) is thrown).
+On [partition assignment](StreamsPartitionAssignor.md#onAssignment), Kafka Streams validates that the number of active tasks is the same as the number of assigned partitions (or a [TaskAssignmentException](StreamsPartitionAssignor.md#validateActiveTaskEncoding) is thrown).